 Avoid the use of footnotes - all links must be embedded in the text.

-Future of Sourcing uses the AP Style Guide for the most part.
+Future of Sourcing uses the AP Style Guide (for the most part) and American/U.S. English.
 If you have any questions about style, please feel free to ask.

 Your post should have a succinct, clearly worded title that does not include various forms of punctuation.

-Use headers to break up large chunks of text and be mindful of using more than four to five sentences in a paragraph.
+Use section headers to break up large chunks of text and be mindful of using more than three to four sentences in a paragraph.

 Links and Attribution